-When he was 40 years old, Ben Graham published Security Analysis, one of the greatest works ever penned on the stock market.
-At the time, it was risky; investing in equities had become a joke (the Dow Jones had fallen from 381.17 to 41.22 over the course of three to four short years following the crash of 1929).
-It was around this time that Graham came up with the principle of "intrinsic" business value - a measure of a business's true worth that was completely and totally independent of the stock price.
+When he was 40 years old, Ben Graham published "Security Analysis," one of the most notable works ever penned on the stock market.
+At the time, it was risky.
+(The Dow Jones had fallen from 381.17 to 41.22 over the course of three to four short years following the crash of 1929).
+It was around this time that Graham came up with the principle of "intrinsic" business value, a measure of a business's true worth that was completely and totally independent of the stock price.

 Using intrinsic value, investors could decide what a company was worth and make investment decisions accordingly.
-His subsequent book, The Intelligent Investor, which Warren celebrates as "the greatest book on investing ever written", introduced the world to Mr. Market - the best investment analogy in history.
+His subsequent book, "The Intelligent Investor," which Buffett celebrates as "the greatest book on investing ever written," introduced the world to Mr. Market, an investment analogy.

 Through his simple yet profound investment principles, Ben Graham became an idyllic figure to the twenty-one-year-old Warren Buffett.
-Reading an old edition of Who's Who, Warren discovered his mentor was the Chairman of a small, unknown insurance company named GEICO.
-He hopped a train to Washington D.C. one Saturday morning to find the headquarters.
+Reading an old edition of "Who's Who," Warren discovered his mentor was the chairman of a small, unknown insurance company named GEICO.
+He hopped a train to Washington, D.C. one Saturday morning to find the headquarters.
 When he got there, the doors were locked.
 Not to be stopped, Buffett relentlessly pounded on the door until a janitor came to open it for him.
 He asked if there was anyone in the building.

 As luck (or fate) would have it, there was.
 It turns out that there was a man still working on the sixth floor.
 Warren was escorted up to meet him and immediately began asking him questions about the company and its business practices; a conversation that stretched on for four hours.
 The man was none other than Lorimer Davidson, the Financial Vice President.
 The experience would be something that stayed with Buffett for the rest of his life.
 He eventually acquired the entire GEICO company through his corporation, Berkshire Hathaway.